himoose/user-docs/docs/features/versus-pages.md

 The number of comparisons is calculated as:
 **n × (n - 1) / 2**

-Where **n** = number of competitors.
+Where **n** = number of competitors (NOT including your brand).

 Examples:
-- 2 competitors = 1 comparison
+- 2 competitors = 1 comparison (A vs B)
-- 3 competitors = 3 comparisons
+- 3 competitors = 3 comparisons (A vs B, A vs C, B vs C)
 - 5 competitors = 10 comparisons
 - 10 competitors = 45 comparisons
 - 20 competitors = 190 comparisons

-If you include your brand in Step 3, it's counted as one of the competitors.
+- 40 competitors = 780 comparisons

+**Your brand is NOT counted** in the permutations because it only appears within the content, not in the page URLs/slugs.
+All comparison pages target competitor-to-competitor keywords.

 ---